 Does Shopify offer a free plan like Etsy?

-No, Shopify does not have a free plan, but it does offer a 14-day free trial.
-Etsy allows sellers to list items for free with its standard plan but charges per listing and transaction.
+No, Shopify does not have a free plan, but it offers a 14-day free trial.
+Etsy allows sellers to list items for free with its standard plan, but charges per listing and transaction.

 What is the best platform for dropshipping, Shopify or Etsy?

 Shopify is the better choice for dropshipping because it integrates with apps like Oberlo, Printful, and Spocket, allowing automated fulfillment.
-Etsy, on the other hand, focuses on handmade and vintage items, making dropshipping more challenging.
+On the other hand, Etsy focuses on handmade and vintage items, making dropshipping more challenging.